 Addressing the issues of proper preparation of first year students in the areas of academic skills, reasonable expectations, and behaviors to include how to navigate the processes and procedures of Jefferson College.

-All degrees 1-3 hours (Meet through coursework which counts as elective credit.
-Transfer students with at (A.A., A.A.T., least 15 college credit hours and a 2.0 GPA and/or Apprenticeship Training students A.F.A., A.S., A.A.S.) are exempt from this requirement) and some certific rates
+All degrees 1-3 hours (A.A., A.A.T., A.F.A., A.S., A.A.S.) and some certificates